 The Company's Articles of Incorporation and Bylaws provide for the division of the Board of Directors into three classes of nearly equal size, with the directors of each class to hold office for staggered three-year terms.
-At the annual meeting, five directors are to be elected, four to the class of directors whose term of office expires at the 1998 annual meeting, and one to the class of directors has nominated Dr. E. David Crockett, David L. Nelson, Charles D. Ray, M.D., and Michael A. Volkema for election to serve as members whose terms expire at the 1998 annual meeting.
+At the annual meeting, five directors are to be elected, four to the class of directors whose term of office expires at the 1998 annual meeting, and one to the class of directors whose term expires at the 1996 annual meeting.
+The Board of Directors has nominated Dr. E. David Crockett, David L. Nelson, Charles D. Ray, M.D., and Michael A. Volkema for election to serve as members whose terms expire at the 1998 annual meeting.
 J. Harold Chandler has been nominated to serve as a member of the class whose term expires at the 1996 annual meeting.
 Each of the nominees previously has been elected as a director by the Company's shareholders except Messrs.
 Volkema and Chandler.
 Mr. Volkema was appointed to the Board of Directors in connection with being selected as President and Chief Operating Officer on May 17, 1995.
 As of that same date, Mr. Chandler was appointed to fill the remainder of the term of Max O. DePree.